Lay summaries July 5, 2023

 Heterogeneity in end of life health care expenditure trajectory profiles • Kasteridis P, Rice N, Santos R • Journal of Economic Behavior & Organization • Download Publication

-Adult Social Care Showcase July 22, 2022
+Adult Social Care Showcase July 22, 2022 - ARCHIVED

 The NIHR Policy Research Unit in Adult Social Care (ASCRU) hosted a showcase event in April 2022 to highlight research relevant to social care taking place within the National Institute of Health and Care Research’s Policy Research Units.